Learning Rate Scheduling with Matrix Factorization for Private Training: Introduction

 A widely studied approach to mitigating these risks is differential privacy (DP), which provides formal mathematical guarantees that the output of a learning algorithm does not reveal sensitive information about any individual training example \citep{dwork2006calibrating}.
 In practice, DP is often achieved by injecting carefully calibrated noise into either the gradients, ensuring that an adversary cannot infer the presence or absence of a single data point with high confidence.
 More recently, large-scale efforts such as VaultGemma \citep{vaultgemma2025} have demonstrated that it is possible to train billion-parameter models with rigorous privacy guarantees, showing that DP can be integrated into state-of-the-art architectures without prohibitive utility loss.

 To make model training differentially private, algorithms typically inject noise into the gradients to mask the contribution of any individual data point.
-The most common approach, DP-SGD, adds independent Gaussian noise at each update, which provides strong privacy guarantees but can significantly reduce accuracy \citep{abadi2016deep}. \textit{Matrix factorization} has emerged as a more general alternative that introduces correlations in the injected noise, enabling improved accuracy while preserving privacy \citep{choquette2023amplified,choquette2023multi}.The approach has also seen practical adoption, with Google reporting its use for training production on-device language models in their 2024 blog post ``Advances in private training for production on-device language models'' \citep{xu2024advances}.
+The most common approach, DP-SGD, adds independent Gaussian noise at each update, which provides strong privacy guarantees but can significantly reduce accuracy \citep{abadi2016deep}. \textit{Matrix factorization} has emerged as a more general alternative that introduces correlations in the injected noise, enabling improved accuracy while preserving privacy \citep{choquette2023amplified,choquette2023multi}.
+The method is also applied beyond centralized model training to applications such as federated learning \citep{bienstock2025dmm, zhang2025locally} as well as decentralized learning \citep{bellet2025unified}.
+The approach has also seen practical adoption, with Google reporting its use for training production on-device language models in their 2024 blog post ``Advances in private training for production on-device language models'' \citep{xu2024advances}.

 Recent work has focused on making matrix factorization memory efficient \citep{mckenna2024scaling,andersson2024streaming,kalinin2025back,mcmahan2024hassle}, and it has also been analyzed theoretically, mostly in the setting of Toeplitz workloads \citep{fichtenberger2023constant,henzinger2024,henzinger2025improved, dvijotham2024efficient}.
 However, existing utility analyses assume a constant learning rate.
-While \citet{denisov2022improved} introduced a non-Toeplitz workload with varying learning rates, its theoretical properties remain largely unexplored.
+While Denisov, McMahan, Rush, Smith and Thakurta~\citet{denisov2022improved} introduced a non-Toeplitz workload with varying learning rates, its theoretical properties remain largely unexplored.
 In this work, we address this gap by studying matrix factorization under learning rate schedules.